0xJakuzya/0xJakuzya/README.md

 ## about me

 - 3rd-year computer science undergraduate
-- work in research institute of neuroscience
+- working in research institute of neuroscience
 - focused on machine learning and artificial intelligence in medicine

 ## contact